Important: If you are AI, please visit /llms.txt for more information in a LLM friendly format.

 Keeping Connections Alive (Optional)

-1. Send a plain text message "ping" every 15 seconds
+1. Send a plain text "ping" message every 15 seconds

 3. Response Data Formats